soudev/knowledge.mine/stuff/ide_editores_codigo.md

 * [Visual Studio Code](https://code.visualstudio.com/) - Code focused development.
 Redefined.
 Build and debug modern web and cloud applications.
 Code is free and available on your favorite platform - Linux, Mac OSX, and Windows.

+--

+* [[GitHub] chriskempson / base16](https://github.com/chriskempson/base16) - Color schemes for hackers.
+Base16 provides carefully chosen syntax highlighting and a default set of sixteen colors suitable for a wide range of applications.
+Base16 is both a color scheme and a template.

 ### Eclipse IDE